TheHellSite/archlinux_lxc/README.md

-# Vaultwarden installation (run as root inside the LXC)
+# Vaultwarden installation (run as root user inside the LXC)

 1. Get the script URL with a valid token by visiting: https://github.com/TheHellSite/archlinux_lxc/raw/main/install_vaultwarden.sh